Specyy/PropertiesDotNet/README.md

 Install-Package PropertiesDotNet

-2. Use the `PropertiesDocume y` class to load a .properties file:
+2. Use the `PropertiesDocument` class to load a .properties file:

 ```csharp
 using PropertiesDotNet.ObjectModel;